 Another unhappy occurrence that typically results from poor manufacturing processes and a lack of quality control is thermal runaway.

 When this occurs the battery heats up to the point where the internal pressure of the battery starts to increase and, by one method or another, the output increases further increasing the heat until eventually- Kaboom!
-Once again, a lithium battery can explode with force out of all proportion to its size.
+Once again, a lithium battery can blow up with force out of all proportion to its size.

 Batteries are devices that quite literally make modern life possible.
 Without them, our tools and technology would be far less mobile and the logistics required to bring electricity far from established power grids would become too costly in many cases.